Learn how to create custom exam forms and quickly record patient information in the Charts section.

 Main Problem/DX – This running list is part of the patient medical record where you can add a problem or diagnosis at any time by clicking ‘+ Add Problem/Dx’.
 When a problem is added to a checked in patient, it will appear within the current visit.
 When a problem is added to a checked out patient, it will appear within the last active Visit Card.

-Keep in mind you can add/edit/resolve/unresolve items at any time.
-If you resolve a Problem/Dx, it moves to the bottom of the list with a timestamp of the current date (see ‘abscess’ and ‘abdominal hernia’ in the screenshot above).
+Keep in mind you can add, edit, resolve, unresolve, void, and reorder items at any time.
+If you resolve a Problem/Dx, it moves to the bottom of the list with a timestamp of the current date (see ‘anaphylaxis’ in the screenshot above).

 The Main Problem/DX list can also be added to Charts templates by use of a Snippet, either ‘Active’ or ‘All’ (which includes active and resolved) problems.
 This Snippet is labeled MPL (Main Problem List).